snowby666/moodify/README.md

 ### Copyright Notice
 ```
-snowby666/moodify: A simple, lightweight and efficient Spotify playlist creator that generates custom playlists based on your mood
+snowby666/moodify: A simple Spotify playlist creator that generates custom playlists based on your mood
 Copyright (C) 2024 snowby666

 This program is free software: you can redistribute it and/or modify